 If you’re headed out to a holiday party, don’t skip meals all day so you can binge all night!
 That’s a surefire way to ensure you’ll end up eating too much of all the wrong foods.
 Instead, keep your pre-party diet as healthy as possible.
 Eat a healthy, protein rich breakfast, like a quick smoothie or an omelet.
 Have a hearty salad topped with meat or nuts for lunch, drink plenty of water, and snack on fruits and veggies all day.
 When you arrive at the party, you won’t be starving or delirious from low blood sugar.
 You’ll be able to pick and choose the foods that you’ll truly enjoy and pass on the rest of the artificial-ingredient-laden fare.

 When dinner is finally served, pause.
 Check in with yourself physically, mentally, and emotionally.
 Do you need a few moments of calm and quiet before joining the busy dinner?
 Are you angry about a cousin’s remark, and craving fried food to stuff down the anger?
 Pause.
 Halfway through the meal, as you’re shoveling in the mashed potatoes, pause.
 Are you really still hungry?
 Are you enjoying these potatoes, or just eating them because they’re on your plate?
 Are you worried about wasting food or offending the host?
 Pause.
 Make a deliberate decision to stop or continue eating.
 One of the truest maxims I’ve ever read is this: “Your body is not a trash can.”.
-If you’re hoping to avoid the average 5 pounds of holiday weight gain, check out some more tips from Dr. Oz for preventing weight gain over the holidays.
+If you’re hoping to avoid the average 5 pounds of holiday weight gain, check out some more tips for preventing weight gain over the holidays.

 Weigh the Consequences; Then, Savor the Moment!